-There are six items on the [NAV STATUS] menu that you will need to enter at the start of a voyage.
+There are seven items on the [NAV STATUS] menu that you will need to enter at the start of a voyage.

+- Navigational status

+Type of ship

+- e of ship E

-• Navigational status • Cargo type • ETA(LT/UTC) (Arrival time)
+- ETA(LT/UTC) (Arrival time)

-Destination
+- Destination

+No. of per

-No. of persons
+- No. of persons

-Draught
+- Extended dimensions Draught

-1. Press the NAV STATUS key to open the [NAV STATUS] menu.
+- 1. Press the NAV STATUS key to open the [NAV STATUS] menu.
 The [NAV STATUS] setting is selected by default

+NAV STATUS S

+VOYAGE SCALE

-NAV STATUS NAV STATUS 12 PWR-DRIVEN VESSEL PUSHING AHEAD OR TOWING ALONGSIDE DESTINATION KOBE [DESTINATION LIST] ETA[UTC] : 12/MAY 12:32 WIG CARGO TYPE CARRYING DG, HS, OR, MP(OS) DRAUGHT : 0.0m NO. OF PERSONS : CURSOR : SELECT : TAB
+NAV STATUS 12 PWR-DRIVEN VESSEL PUSHING AHEAD OR TOWING ALONGSIDE

+DESTINATION : KOBE [DESTINATION LIST]

+ETA[UTC] : 12/MAY 12:32

+TYPE OF SHIP : 24 WIG CARRYING DG, HS, OR, MP(OS)

+NO. OF PERSONS • 1

+CO: CURSOR : S SELECT

 - 2. If your navigational status is different from that shown, follow the procedure below.
-If it is the same as shown, go to step 3. - 1) Press the ENT/ACK key.
-The [NAV STATUS] options pop up window appears. - 2) Input the appropriate status, then press the ENT/ACK key.
+If it is the same as shown, go to step 3.

+- 1) Press the ENT/ACK key.
+The [NAV STATUS] options pop up window appears.

+- Input the appropriate status, then press the ENT/ACK key.
 Refer to the data below to select appropriate navigational status.

+Note: When the [NAV STATUS] is set to [12: PWR-DRIVEN VESSEL PUSH-ING AHEAD OR TOWING ALONGSIDE], refer to steps 10 to 12 and set the [EXTENDED DIMENSIONS].

-00: UNDERWAY USING ENGINE
+- 00: UNDERWAY USING ENGINE

 01: AT ANCHOR

 02: NOT UNDER COMMAND

-03: RESTRICTED MANEUVERABILITY 04: CONSTRAINED BY HER DRAUGHT
+03: RESTRICTED MANEUVERABILITY

+04: CONSTRAINED BY HER DRAUGHT

+- 05: MOORED

-05: MOORED 06: AGROUND
+- 06: AGROUND

-07: ENGAGED IN FISHING
+- 07: ENGAGED IN FISHING

-08: UNDERWAY SAILING

-09: RESERVED FOR HIGH SPEED CRAFT (HSC)\1
+- 08: UNDERWAY SAILING 09: RESERVED FOR HIGH SPEED CRAFT (HSC)\1

-10: RESERVED FOR WING IN GROUND (WIG)\2
+- 10: RESERVED FOR WING IN GROUND (WIG)\2

-11: PWR-DRIVEN VESSEL TOWING ASTERN
+- 11: PWR-DRIVEN VESSEL TOWING ASTERN

-12: PWR-DRIVEN VESSEL PUSHING AHEAD OR TOWING ALONGSIDE
+- 12: PWR-DRIVEN VESSEL PUSHING AHEAD OR TOWING ALONGSIDE

-13: RESERVED FOR FUTURE USE
+- 13: RESERVED FOR FUTURE USE

-14: AIS-SART (ACTIVE), MOB-AIS, EPIRB-AIS\3
+- 14: AIS-SART (ACTIVE), MOB-AIS, EPIRB-AIS\3

-15: DEFAULT (ALSO USED BY SART, MOB, EPIRB UNDER TEST)
+- 15: DEFAULT (ALSO USED BY SART, MOB, EPIRB UNDER TEST)

+\1: RESERVED FOR FUTURE AMENDMENT OF NAVIGATIONAL STATUS FOR SHIPS CARRYING DG, HS, OR MP, OR IMO HAZARD OR POLLUTANT CATEGORY C, HIGH SPEED CRAFT (HSC)

+\2: RESERVED FOR FUTURE AMENDMENT OF NAVIGATIONAL STATUS FOR SHIPS CARRYING DANGEROUS GOODS (DG), HARMFUL SUBSTANCES (HS) OR MARINE POLLUTANTS (MP), OR IMO HAZARD OR POLLUTANT CATEGORY A, WING IN GROUND (WIG)

+\3: Not selectable for this type of equipment.

-Select [DESTINATION], then press the ENT/ACK key.
+3. Select [DESTINATION], then press the ENT/ACK key.
 The software keyboard appears for direct input.